Tamahere: Communities

 Alongside the village proper, the ward of Tamahere also includes the locality of The Narrows.
 In 2019, a new recreational reserve (Tamahere Park) was opened and includes sports fields for cricket, rugby, junior soccer and La Crosse.
 Destination playground and skate-park were jointly funded by community funds and Waikato District Council.
-A commercial hub was also added, due to be completed in 2020, including a 4 Square supermarket, a medical centre, a pharmacy, and a bakery, Waikato council office and serviced offices.
+A commercial hub was also added, including a 4 Square supermarket, a medical centre, a pharmacy, and a bakery, Waikato council office and serviced offices.